Self-Determination Theory to Improve Workplace Motivation

 How well does your job provide you with opportunities to work remotely?
 (Autonomy)

-Now you’ve seen how we use SDT.
+Now you’ve seen how we use self-determination theory.
 Let’s look at some strategies to help you capitalise on it too:

 Satisfying Your Workers' Need For Competence

-Invest in staff training: The most effective way to motivate your people through competence is by investing in their continued development.
-When you focus on staff training and invest in your people’s futures, they will return the favour by demonstrating improved skills, increased motivation and better performance.
+Invest in employee training: The most effective way to motivate your people through competence is by investing in their continued development.
+When you focus on employee training and invest in your people’s futures, they will return the favour by demonstrating improved skills, increased motivation and better performance.

 Satisfying Your Workers' Need For Autonomy